 If your seals get damaged, you might face a brake fluid leak or have contaminated fluid — both of which can make the brake fade.

-They are subject to constant pressure and flex, allowing the wheel cylinders and calipers to move up and down in relation to the vehicle’s frame.
+They are subject to constant pressure and flex, allowing the wheel cylinder and backing plate to move up and down with the vehicle’s frame.

 However, over time, brake hoses can become worn out.

-They can develop cracks, tears, or even loose hanging threads, all of which weaken the hose and its ability to hold pressure.
+They can develop cracks, tears, or even loose hanging threads, weakening the hose’s ability to hold pressure.
 This, in turn, makes it more susceptible to developing leaks.

 5. Dust Boots